Oxford Community Schools logoPutting Students at the Center

 Because of the vast number of choices high school students have in their learning, the role of the counselor is extremely important.
 In their student-centered learning model, every student has an EDP.
 The counselor assists students in scheduling courses that align with their EDP goals.
 This makes scheduling courses longer, but the benefits of this process outweigh the costs.

-Whether students choose the IB Diploma path, Oxford Schools Early College program, CTE, or Oxford Virtual Academy, they are appreciative about being in charge of their learning.
-Open-ended projects and discussion, choosing their own project or topic, working at their own pace, and close relationships with teachers are all stated as reasons students are excited about learning at OHS.
+Whether students choose the IB Diploma path, Oxford Schools Early College program, CTE, or Oxford Virtual Academy, they are appreciative of being in charge of their learning.
+Open-ended projects and discussions, choosing their own project or topic, working at their own pace, and close relationships with teachers are all stated as reasons students are excited about learning at OHS.

 Oxford Bridges High School